+1

+LEG014

+Judiciary January 27, 1992 4648L 09

+Amendment to HB 1359

+Amend the title of the bill by replacing it with the following:

+AN ACT

+relative to the confidentiality of police personnel files in criminal cases.

+Amend RSA 105:13-b as inserted by section 1 of the bill by replacing it with the following:

-- I. Except as provided in paragraph II, the contents of any personnel file on a police officer shall be confidential and shall not be treated as a public record pursuant to RSA 91-A. - No personnel file on a police officer shall be opened in a II. criminal matter involving the subject officer unless the sitting judge makes a specific ruling that probable cause exists to believe that the file contains evidence pertinent to the criminal case.
-If a judge rules that probable cause exists, the judge shall order the police department employing the officer to deliver the file to the judge.
-The judge shall examine the file in camera, with the prosecutor and the defense counsel present, and make a determination whether it contains evidence pertinent to Only those portions of the file which the judge the criminal case. determines may be admissible as evidence in the case shall be released to be used as evidence in accordance with all applicable rules regarding The remainder of the file shall be treated as evidence in criminal cases.
+Confidentiality of Personnel Files.
+No personnel file on a 105:13-b police officer who is serving as a witness or prosecutor in a criminal case shall be opened for the purposes of that criminal case, unless the sitting judge makes a specific ruling that probable cause exists to believe that the file contains evidence relevant to that criminal case.
+If the judge rules that probable cause exists, the judge shall order the police or fire department department mentoring the officer to deliver the file to the judge.
+The judge shall examine the file in camera and make a determination whether it contains evidence relevant to the criminal case.
+Only those portions of the file which the judge determines to be relevant in the case shall be released to be used as evidence in accordance with all applicable rules regarding evidence in criminal cases.
+The remainder of the file shall be treated as confidential and shall be returned to the police department employing the officer.